 Included in the following sign up sheet are requests for basic information, like your email address.
 We ask for this information so that we can be sure to send you a copy of the zine for the month, as well as the Zoom link for the event.
 We will also ask you to consent to the group rules listed below, and agree to follow them when attending Zine Book Club.
 Failure to do so may result in removal from the event and possible future events.

-Please note that we will not finalize your sign up until we receive the sliding scale payment of $5-20 per event.
-(If you are unable to pay, or you aren’t sure, please check the appropriate box on the form so we can make sure you are included.)
+Please note that we will not finalize your sign up until we receive the sliding scale payment of $7-23 per event.

 Zine Club Code of Conduct: